-We build and strengthen the financial resources of the District by receiving gifts, grants, bequests and endowments on the District’s behalf.
+We build and strengthen the financial resources of the District by receiving gifts, grants, bequests, and endowments on the District’s behalf.
 Contributions from individuals and businesses are used to improve or add to existing park projects or programs, or to help fund future projects.

-Park & Facility Improvements
+Park and Facility Improvements